 The second generation also brought with it the capability to download a small amount of data into the device.
 Texting was also possible, as well as secure voice interactions.

 And because encryption was possible with this generation, that meant that texts were digitally encrypted.
 This allowed users to transfer data securely so that only the intended receiver could receive and read the message.
-No third parties allowed.
+No third parties are allowed.

 This technology marked the beginning of the digital age with mobile technologies and, you could even say, marked the beginning of how we use phones today.
 After this generation, all mobile technologies became digital.
-No more analogues.
+No more analogs.

 The third generation of mobile technology came out at the boom of the digital age.
-The year of 2002 was the year that Kelly Clarkson won the first American Idol and the first time that mobile technology became a part of pop-culture and, well, our lives.
+The year of 2002 was the year that Kelly Clarkson won the first American Idol and the first time that mobile technology became a part of pop culture and, well, our lives.

 3G technology, unlike its two predecessors, provided the ability to download and upload data with speeds of up to 2Mbps—pretty fast stuff.
 Even today, a speed of 2Mbps will allow light streaming with limited users.